PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The efficiency fixture now exercises the explicit external-scope phase and retains one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The very-late gather/constant/normalization parent is now characterized without production changes.
+One fresh pass-state scope spans transpose-gather cleanup, the explicit constant-fold/cast pair, and fixed-policy normalization cleanup.
+Its three phase calls expand to four effective owner steps, all sharing the same ModelIR/layout/diagnostics/scope.
+Focused contracts freeze the flattened order, `include_instance=False`, `include_flatten=True`, the sole terminal call, and both outer boundaries.
+The eventual phase should compose the existing constant-fold/cast builder with the parent scope and expose all four effective owner IDs without duplicating the middle pair's argument construction.